cartalyst/sentry/docs/users/hasAccess.md

 		// Find the user
 		$user = Sentry::getUserProvider()->findByLogin('test@test.com');

-		// Check if the user has the 'admin' permission if ( ! $user->hasAccess('admin'))
+		// Check if the user has the 'admin' permission.
+Also,
+		// multiple permissions may be used by passing an array if ( ! $user->hasAccess('admin'))
 		{
 			// User does not have access, redirect them or whatever else you may want to do